xmtp/xmtp-android/gen-rn/README.md

 - Never commit your `ANTHROPIC_API_KEY` to version control
 - Store your API key in your shell profile as described in Setup
-- Rotate your API key if it's accidentally exposed
+- Rotate your API key immediately if it's accidentally exposed or committed
+- The temporary `ai-script.js` file is automatically deleted after execution for security

 ## Setup